Madivoli/saas_revenue_churn_analysis/README.md

 <img width="1006" height="565" alt="image" src="https://github.com/user-attachments/assets/42957f6e-6e8e-4a6d-9fe3-ba646426bce7" />

 **THE OVERALL CHURN RATE:**

 - The **overall churn rate is 52.17 percent**.
-Since 2022, CloudTask Pro has lost one customer for every two it obtains.
 - Out of 600 clients, 313 have departed.
-This means the company is working twice as hard to stay in the same spot; for every new customer it acquires, it loses an existing one.
+This means CloudTask Pro is working twice as hard to stay in the same spot; for every new customer it acquires, it loses an existing one.
 - The following segments are high risk:
   - **Monthly billing, 60.51%:** Customers who pay month-to-month are significantly more likely to leave than those committed to longer billing cycles.
   - **Starter plan, 70.51%:** Seven out of ten people who sign up for the Starter plan don't stay.